Mane76/LoRa_APRS_Tracker_2nd_gen/README.md

 # BASIC INSTRUCTIONS:
 - (1).
 Change _Callsign_, _Symbol_ and _Comment_ and adopt _frequency_ (to omit the offset of TTGOs) and _path_ (empty for byte-saving, WIDE1-1 for safe usage of Digipeater) to your needs on /data/tracker_config.json.
 Parameters are optimized for -4 Bike, -7 Walk and -9 Car.
 The tracker will remember the last chosen SSID at startup.
 - (2).
 Upload this changes via Platformio --> Upload Filesystem Image (to your TTGO Board)
 - (3).
-Build and Upload the Firmware with Platformio in VSCODE
+Build and Upload the Firmware with Platformio in VSCODE for your board.
+Default is T-Beam V1

 If you encounter any problem choose in Platformio "erase flash" and repeat step (2) and (3).